michaelhazan/FAJAX/readme.md

 # Fake Asynchronous JavaScript and XML

-## Works completely client side and doesn't actually connect to the server. <br>Connect to your fake internet and change your fake database with your fake server
+## Works completely client side and doesn't actually connect to the server. <br>Connect to your fake internet and change your fake database with your fake server!

 ---